 The page title, meta description, and schema markup can have the biggest impact on SEO with the least amount of work.
 Optimizing a page title for a target term can significantly influence ranking and Click Through Rate.
-From quick one-off metadata optimizations, site section-wide A/B tests, to sitewide implementation of schema.org markup, these optimizations can always yield benefits.
+From quick one-off metadata optimizations and site section-wide A/B tests to sitewide implementation of schema.org markup, these optimizations can always yield benefits.

 When to use this lever: Always unless you’re certain you have something better to do.